 The mere existence of a myriad of finance programs, each trying to solidify and promote a proprietary index of self, must lead us to conclude none of them tailor to the single over-arching thesis that drives nature’s evolution.
-They are as plentiful as the many theologies we conjured up, their relevance deflated by the reality our universe undisturbed by our manmade manacles is functioning quite well without.
+They are as plentiful as the many theologies we conjured up.
+Their relevance is deflated by the reality our universe, undisturbed by our manmade manacles, is functioning quite well without.

-When we pay attention to nature we must realize our planet circles our sun, one of another 100 billion in our galaxy, with an estimated 400 billion galaxies.
-All of these objects the fallout from the Big Bang explosion 13.72 billion years ago causing the irreversible entropy we refer to as our universe.
+When we pay attention to nature, we must realize our planet circles our sun, one of another 100 billion in our galaxy, with an estimated 400 billion galaxies.
+These objects the fallout from the Big Bang explosion 13.72 billion years ago, causing the irreversible entropy we refer to as our universe.

 The availability of energy is always decreasing. — Richard Feynman

-Sustainability by any and all accounts is an evolutionary false-positive, misguiding the direction and development of human adaptability into sustainable suicide.
+Sustainability, by all accounts, is an evolutionary false-positive, misguiding the direction and development of human adaptability into sustainable suicide.